Updated August 30, 2023.

 This is somewhat subjective, of course; the bridge looks great from many vantage points!

-Important: if you park at any of these areas, please leave nothing visible in the car.
+Important: if you park at any of these areas, please leave nothing valuable or visible in the car.
 San Francisco is suffering from an epidemic of car break-ins: over 23,000 in 2019 alone.
 And the numbers have gone back to pre-pandemic numbers in 2023.
 The thieves target tourist areas and rental cars, so be aware.